What is this study about?

 Participants and parents involved in this study will complete an initial phone interview lasting 30-60 minutes.
 Three in-person or remote study visits with a Research Assistant and study doctor will take place over the course of 12 weeks (~30 minutes each).
 Online questionnaires will be completed by parents and participants before each study visit (~40 minutes each).
 Baseline and 12 week blood work is required to ensure safe use of the medication and measure inflammatory markers.
 Height and weight will also be measured before treatment.

 Participants will be randomized to either celecoxib or placebo, an inactive substance that looks identical.
 These treatments will be taken as a capsule (whole or sprinkled on food) twice daily for 12 weeks.
 Participants and study team members involved in their care will not know which treatment they are receiving.
+An optional open label extension will be offered to participants at the end of the trial where they will receive the study drug celecoxib for an additional 12 weeks, with a final study visit at the end of this 12 weeks period.
 Participants, parents, and study doctors will monitor for side effects and OCD symptoms.

 Who is eligible for this study?